 Kevin’s work has helped to establish and maintain The Middle East as a premier music venue in Cambridge and fostered the artistic spirit of Central Square…helping to make Central Square a thriving Cultural District.

-In 2014, Hoskins was invited to teach artist management at Bay State College and the following semester, venue management.
-He developed a course that combined in-class interviews, featuring music business professionals, with site visits taking students to venues all over the city – from the intimate O’Brien’s up to the 2,500 capacity House of Blues.
+In 2014, Hoskins was invited to teach artist management at Bay State College, focusing on the artist as an entrepreneur.
+The following semester, he developed a course on venue management that combined in-class interviews featuring music business professionals with site visits taking students to venues all over the city, from the intimate O’Brien’s rock club up to the 2500 capacity House of Blues Boston.

 In 2015, Hoskins launched Authentic Sounds, a music website.
-In 2016, he co-created a sold-out music festival called Title Town and has recently been out on the road tour managing L.A.
-Witch, Torres, and White Hinterland.
+In 2016, he co-created a music festival called Title Town; tour managed L.A.
+Witch, Torres, and White Hinterland; and worked as an independent consultant to help entrepreneurs and startups.

 To get in touch: